xiix0/scam/README.md

-Q:	What do monsters eat?
-A:	Things.

-Q:	What do monsters drink?
+Q:	What do agnostic, insomniac dyslexics do at night?
-A:	Coke.
-(Because Things go better with Coke.)
+A:	Stay awake and wonder if there's a dog.